Live In Nanny Resume Example

 If you’ve taken first aid, CPR, or specialized training, you’re ahead of the game.
 Listing these clearly on your resume helps people see your qualifications right away.

 I always recommend CPR and First Aid Certification first.
-Most families and agencies expect it, and it’s required for many nanny positions.
+Most families and agencies expect it, and it’s required for many live in nanny cover letter positions.
 Renewal is usually every 2 years.

 You can boost your resume with credentials like the Child Development Associate (CDA) or Safe Sitter® Certification.
 These show your commitment to ongoing education and specialized skills.